jncc/deli/README.md

 Deployment to Elastic Beanstalk
 -------------------------------

-Make sure you have committed any code you want to deploy to Git, or the beanstalk CLI won't deploy it.
+Make sure you have committed any code you want to deploy to Git, or the beanstalk CLI won't deploy it!

     npm run build:prod
     eb deploy